Books Set in Western Europe

 This non-fiction option chronicles the author’s first year living in Denmark.
 She shares her experiences while exploring what makes Denmark consistently rated as the happiest place on earth.
 Despite long and cold winter nights, the people of Denmark rate their happiness higher than those from beautiful islands.
 Will she feel the same way by the end of her first year?

-The Kindle edition has a new chapter from the author updating her thoughts in 2020, six years after the original publication.
+The Kindle edition has a new chapter, in which the author updates her thoughts in 2020, six years after the original publication.

 The Book Girls Say…